Welcome to the UCB Pharma portal for healthcare professionals.

 BIMZELX was assessed across four Phase III/IIIb trials in adult patients with moderate-to-severe PsO1–4

 Open-label extension data are also available for all trials.
 The bimekizumab clinical trials included some off-label treatment arms.
-Please refer to the SmPC for the licenced indications.
-Bimekizumab is indicated for the treatment of moderate-to-severe plaque PsO in adults who are candidates for systemic therapy.
+Please refer to the SmPC for the licenced doses.

 **Patients received 45/90 mg at Weeks 0 and 4, then Q12W.
 UST dosing was based on weight plan: patients ≤100 kg at baseline received one UST 45 mg injection; patients >100 kg at baseline received two.2